Eggcellence/Eggstraordinary-bot/README.md

 Add your bot token into [.env](.env) and then run your bot with `node .`.
 (it's recommended to use [nodemon](https://nodemon.io/) for development)

+## Host the bot on a server
+---
+Clone the repository and cd into the dir
+---
+Run `npm i`; you need Node.JS v12+! (`node -v` to check version)
+---
+Follow the same database steps as locally.
+---
+Install pm2 if you haven't already; `npm i -g pm2`
+---
+Run `pm2 start index.js`
+---

+MySQL version used in development: 8.0.23 (v5+ should work fine)